How to Deduct Business Travel Expenses (with Examples)

 Unfortunately, filing Form 8275 doesn’t reduce your chances of being audited.

-When it comes to taking advantage of the tax write-offs we’ve discussed in this article—or any tax write-offs, for that matter—the support of a professional bookkeeping team and a trusted CPA is essential.
+When it comes to taking advantage of the tax write-offs we’ve discussed in this article—or any business tax write-offs, for that matter—the support of a professional bookkeeping team and a trusted CPA is essential.

 Accurate financial statements will help you understand cash flow and track deductible expenses.
 And beyond filing your taxes, a CPA can spot deductions you may have overlooked, and represent you during a tax audit.